versioneye/versioneye_maven_plugin/README.md

 ## API Key

 This plugin can push your dependencies to the VersionEye API, create a project at VersionEye and tell you which of your dependencies are outdated.
 VersionEye will check your project automatically and notify you about out-dated dependencies.
 Some of the resources at the VersionEye API you can use without an API KEY.
 But for the project resource you need an API KEY.
-If you [signed up](https://www.versioneye.com/signup) you can find your API KEY here: [https://www.versioneye.com/settings/api](https://www.versioneye.com/settings/api).
+If you are [signed up](https://www.versioneye.com/signup) you can find your API KEY here: [https://www.versioneye.com/settings/api](https://www.versioneye.com/settings/api).

-If you have your API KEY than create a properties file in your project root and add your KEY like this:
+If you have your API KEY, create a properties file in your project root and add your KEY like this:

 ```
 echo "api_key=YOUR_API_KEY" > versioneye.properties